 Keep in mind that master data, in any hub, is just information.
 To turn this data into insights and analytics, you would need to implement MDM governed procedures and processes to make sense of the data.

 Consider reference data, a type of master data that functions as a “Rosetta Stone” for enterprise and departmental applications to understand and work with one another.
 Typically, other data in a database or external information needed to do business constitutes reference data.

-Sometimes MDM concepts and related terminology get confused with enterprise data management.
 While MDM and enterprise data management make information more useful throughout the company, they have slightly different meanings.

 Enterprise data management describes a “holistic framework comprising the people, processes, and technology that optimizes data from a variety of different sources, then makes it available when and where it’s needed.”
 Think of Enterprise Data Management as a type of blueprint, like a house.
 Within enterprise data management, MDM describes a specific platform that reduces transaction costs, integrates data, standardizes critical data, and simplifies data architectures across the company so that the entire business can function.

 MDM cannot work alone in Enterprise Data Management without other data management components.

 A master data management initiative consists of three parts:

 1).
 Identify a Business Problem: An MDM process is either tied to a business goal or is initiated to solve a business problem.
 It’s necessary to have a clear vision of what you’re trying to achieve with an MDM activity.

 2).
 A Master Data Management Strategy: An MDM strategy will lay the groundwork for the activity and will help you identify steps you need to prevent chances of failure.

 Related: Here’s everything you need to know about what is a master data management strategy and why it is important.